TimothyManalo_profilepic_SMFAatMFA_forwebsite.jpg

 Biography

-Timothy Manalo is a sculpture and installation artist born and raised in Toronto, Ontario, Canada.
-In 2010, he graduated with a Bachelor of Fine Arts from OCAD University, majoring in Sculpture and Installation, and was awarded the Medal for his program.
-Following his undergraduate studies, he worked extensively in the fabrication industry as a studio assistant and in-house sculptor for various companies specializing in art and design fabrication that included, outdoor commercial sculptures, mascot costumes and props, interior wall finishing and custom art.
+Timothy Manalo is a Toronto-based sculpture, textile, and installation artist.
+He earned a Bachelor of Fine Arts in Sculpture and Installation from OCAD University in 2010.
+Following his undergraduate studies, he worked as a studio assistant and in-house sculptor for several companies specializing in custom art and design fabrication.